mattvchandler/sudoku/README.md

 Just a simple brute-force sudoku solver.

-Can solve any 'standard' nxn puzzle, where n is a perfect square, although it may be really slow for anything above 9x9.
+Can solve any 'standard' n x n puzzle, where n is a perfect square, although it may be really slow for anything above 9x9.

 ## Input file format